 Welcome to the most historic part of London.
 Here, you’ll feel the centuries clashing as ancient Roman architecture mixes with modern skyscrapers.
 When in the area, a visit to St Paul’s Cathedral is a must.
 After basking in its glory, it’s time for our first pit stop at one of the best restaurants near Bank Station.
-Let’s begin by brunchin’.
+Let’s begin by with our favourite activity: brunch.

-You will find a number of brunch spots near St Paul’s Cathedral, and our first choice is just five minutes away on foot.
-Cafe Below is found in the medieval crypt of St Mary le Bow Church, and is a breakfast spot with a difference.
-We recommend their amazing home-baked rye bread or, if you fancy something a little more luxe, their river farm smoked salmon and brioche French toast is a treat.
+You will find a number of brunch spots near St Paul’s Cathedral, and our first choice is just five minutes away.
+Cafe Below is found in the medieval crypt of St Mary le Bow Church, and is a great and quirky breakfast spot.
+We recommend their amazing home-baked rye bread or, if you fancy something a little more sophisticated, their river farm smoked salmon and brioche French toast is a treat.

 St Mary le Bow Church, Cheapside, London, United Kingdom, EC2V 6AUMake a booking

-The London Guildhall is another unmissable landmark in the heart of London.
+The London Guildhall is another landmark in the heart of London you don’t want to miss out on.
 Soak up the rare and spectacular medieval architecture before making your way to our second food stop.
 Located just ten minutes away by foot, Bad Egg in Moorgate serves all-day brunches and boozy breakfasts to the tunes of old school hip-hop and reggae.
 The only bad thing here is how much you’re about to eat!

 Citypoint, 1 Ropemaker Street , London, United Kingdom, EC2Y 9AWMake a booking